These pork and ricotta meatballs turn out perfectly every time. Tender and flavorful and absolutely perfect for spaghetti and meatball night.

 - If you want the meatballs to brown on each side, flip them over halfway through the cooking time.

-- The meatballs can be served immediately, or kept in the refrigerator for 3 to 5 days.
+- The meatballs can be served immediately, or kept in the refrigerator for up to 5 days.
 Often, I freeze half of the meatballs for dinner later in the month.